Lou Blonger: "Million-Dollar Bunco Ring"

 As his gang branched out into bigger and more complicated "big cons" that attracted a more well-to-do clientele, Lou Blonger found he no longer needed his saloon and the relatively small take it provided from card and dice games.
 Eventually he moved into headquarters in the American National Bank building on Seventeenth Street and styled himself as a mining magnate.
 A crucial moment in the development of the bunco gang was Blonger's partnership in 1904 with Adolph W. Duff, who had operated his own gang of confidence men in Colorado Springs before being run out of town by the police.
 With Duff handling the details of coordinating gang members and scheduling locations for the scams, Blonger was free to conduct the business of schmoozing public officials and bribing law enforcement, all while cultivating the image of a model citizen.
 In the summertime he made the rounds of friendly politicians and policemen, paying off favors with boxes of cherries from his orchard in suburban Lakewood.

 For the next 18 years Blonger and his gang operated virtually unmolested by local law enforcement.
 Gang members were specifically instructed not to solicit victims from Colorado, concentrating instead on out-of-state tourists who would find it difficult to help prosecute a criminal case.
 Only twice during this period did Blonger come close to arrest.
 The first was in 1910, when he escaped prosecution in connection with the Maybray Gang of Council Bluffs, Iowa.
 The second occurred in 1915, when Blonger was implicated in a swindling scheme uncovered by carpenters remodeling his office building.

 Sam Blonger's participation in his brother's gang waned as bigger and more sophisticated cons were developed, and he died in 1914.
-Meanwhile, Lou Blonger expanded the gang's home base from Denver, where it operated only during the warmest months, southward to Miami and Havana, Cuba.
+Meanwhile, Lou Blonger expanded the gang's home base from Denver, where it operated only during the warmest months, southward to Miami and Havana.
 During the winter Blonger relaxed at Hot Springs, Arkansas, where he reportedly compared notes with his old friend Allan Pinkerton, president of the Pinkerton Detective Agency.